 Jonathan Gee profile

-Jonathan Gee has 40 years’ experience of sponsorship, corporate hospitality, advertising, marketing and public relations.
+Jonathan Gee has over 40 years’ experience of sponsorship, corporate hospitality, advertising, marketing and public relations.

 In his early career, he worked for leading London advertising agency